A NSW Government website

 Burns Unit Research

-Burns Unit at Concord Hospital, a specialist referral centre is part of the NSW Statewide Severe Burn Injury Service servicing the entire State of New South Wales for adults with burn injuries and other skin loss conditions.
-Our Unit is well equipped with purposely designed patient care facilities, surgical theatre, and a state-of-art clinical cell culture GMP clean room, laser treatment clinic and a burn research laboratory.
+The Burns Unit at Concord Hospital, a specialist referral centre, is part of the NSW Statewide Severe Burn Injury Service servicing the entire state of New South Wales for adults with burn injuries and other skin loss conditions.
+The Unit is well equipped with purposely designed patient care facilities, surgical theatre, and a state-of-art clinical cell culture GMP clean room, laser treatment clinic and a burn research laboratory.
 Our multi-disciplinary clinical team that is renowned for providing world-class clinical care in treating severe burns.

 Our unit is affiliated with University of Sydney Medical School.
 We have a well-established research team to carry out clinical and laboratory research projects to solve the problems we come across in patient care.